Shubhiidixit/SkillSync/README.md

 - To introduce live interviews and live collaboration, showcasing teamwork and communication skills, while ensuring an intuitive and engaging user interface.
 - To develop a robust, object-oriented codebase and a database architecture for efficient storage and retrieval of user data and assessment results, ensuring easy maintainability and platform scalability.

+## Features

+<b> User-Friendly Interface: </b> Skill Sync is designed with a user-centric approach, featuring an intuitive and easy-to-navigate interface that allows for seamless interaction and accessibility across the platform.

+<b> Coding Assessment Formats: </b> The platform offers a wide range of coding challenges that assess various technical skills.
+These challenges are tailored to evaluate different aspects of coding, from basic syntax to complex problem-solving under real-world scenarios.

+<b> Real-Time Feedback: </b> Users receive instant feedback on their performance, providing them with the ability to immediately understand their strengths and areas for improvement.
+This feature is crucial for iterative learning and rapid skill development.

+<b> Live Interviews and Collaboration: </b> Skill Sync includes features for live interviews and collaboration, facilitating an environment where users can demonstrate and enhance their teamwork and communication skills.
+This live interaction mimics real-world conditions and is valuable for both learning and assessment purposes.

+<b> Comprehensive Skill Development: </b> By integrating both technical and communication skill assessments, Skill Sync provides a holistic approach to skill development, catering to a wide range of needs from technical prowess to soft skills.